lagabi12/healthcare-data-pipeline/README.md

 \# Healthcare Data ETL Pipeline

-This project implements a basic ETL (Extract, Transform, Load) pipeline in Python
+This project was developed as part of a transition from Biomedical Engineering to Data Engineering, focusing on real-world healthcare data pipelines.
+It implements a basic ETL (Extract, Transform, Load) pipeline in Python

 using healthcare data.